 The longer you are in the UX business, the less people care about your qualifications and your portfolio.
 In fact, ten years down the line, it is likely that no one will even look at either of them anymore.

 Whether you want to study UX design, or are looking for new opportunities in the field, this article will show you how and why to make networking the cornerstone of your career.
-Learn how building your personal network from day one can ultimately result in you getting contracts for jobs which never make it onto public job boards.
+If you’re not in the mood for written words, skip to the end of the article for my webinar, and learn how building your personal network from day one can ultimately result in you getting contracts for jobs which never make it onto public job boards.

 The (un)importance of qualifications and portfolios